Tanzania and Malawi in Records from Colonial Missionaries, 1857-1965

 Insights

-Missionaries adopted a researcher's style of reporting, learning what they could from native peoples and sharing what they had learned in reports.
-These documents engaged with both tribes and the local Swahili language.
+These missionaries adopted a researcher's style of reporting, learning what they could of the natives and sharing what they had learned.
+These items engaged with both tribes and the local Swahili language.

-This collection includes Bishop Steere's journals between 1863 and 1868.
-These records name places that he passed through and describe native tribes that he heard of or saw, naming their leaders in some documents.
+Among the journals is that of Bishop Steere's between 1863 and 1868.
+These records name places that he passed through and describes native tribes that he heard of or saw, naming their leaders.

-The “miscellaneous” items include the “Dini” book of religious teachings which describe the mistreatment of African people by the German rulers of East Africa.
-They also include a Decree against slavery by the Sultan of Zanzibar in 1890.
+The 'miscellaneous' items include the 'Dini' book of religious teachings which also describes Africans being maltreated by the German rulers of East Africa, and a Decree against slavery by the Sultan of Zanzibar in 1890.

 Material relating to Bishop Weston and the Kikuyu Conference 1913-15